soapbox-pub/rebased/docs/configuration/cheatsheet.md

   * `enabled`: Enables the send a direct message to a newly registered user.
 Defaults to `false`.
   * `sender_nickname`: The nickname of the local user that sends the welcome message.
   * `message`: A message that will be send to a newly registered users as a direct message.
+* `chat_message`: - welcome message sent as a chat message.
+  * `enabled`: Enables the send a chat message to a newly registered user.
+Defaults to `false`.
+  * `sender_nickname`: The nickname of the local user that sends the welcome message.
+  * `message`: A message that will be send to a newly registered users as a chat message.
 * `email`: - welcome message sent as a email.
   * `enabled`: Enables the send a welcome email to a newly registered user.
 Defaults to `false`.
   * `sender`: The email address or tuple with `{nickname, email}` that will use as sender to the welcome email.